rhiaro/dumping-sky/index.md

 Celastana was the only planet with a completely unified population and single government though.
 Maybe that was it.

 Ma'Solloqay was a deputy of a deputy, a glorified secretary really.
 And yet, was someone deemed important enough to be included on this trip.
 Ma was well liked in the Office of Statistics and Representation; an efficient worker with an easy smile and an almost photographic memory for numbers and figures.

+People knew they could count on Ma.

+Ma hoped they wouldn't change their minds after spending eighteen months cooped up on an intersystem liner.

+Ma was also redundancy.
+This was no secret.
+Space was moderately dangerous, and anything could happen in a year and a half.
+Ma swallowed a ball of nerves at the thought.
+It was done, everything was planned, and there was no backing out now.
+Not that Ma wanted to back out... but eighteen months in space?

+The furthest Ma had been to date, other than the quick couple of hour shuttle hop to Celastana's closest moon, was Perapanata.
+The sibling planet was three days away on commercial transit, and Ma had taken the trip as a school child.

+Ma felt a little pang of guilt at having not been back since, because that was where the technology for Ma's arms had been developed.
+Ma remembered the time spent their fondly.
+The young Ma had been the center of attention, doted on, beloved by local and systemwide media alike as the first recipient of a new kind of myoneural prostheses.
+The technology was commonplace now of course, and even at the time it had not been revolutionary - just an iteration - but people liked to celebrate science with abandon here.
+That had been more than fifty Puhap standard years ago.

+Ma looked down, flexing fingers that were the same texture as natural skin, though with a slight metallic sheen to the dark blue-black that was more common on Celastana.
+The silvering effect was optional, not inherant to the prosthetics.
+Most people opted for their prosthetic additions to be indistinguishable from the limbs they might have been born with.
+At one time Ma preferred to blend in, but in later years, during an upgrade, had chosen on the spur of the moment to take a very small eccentric liberty and stand out.
+Though in reality, the difference was barely noticeable.
+But Ma knew.

 ------